 “The World” is a way of life that ignores God, and in fact, often abhors God.
 Christians can no longer live this way, and their one hope of change is how they think.
 Their one hope of thinking differently is to “LET GOD DO THE CHANGING OF THOUGHT.”

-If any of us as Christians, hope to live out our 1-15 admonitions listed above, we must begin with offering ourselves freely and without re-call, to God.
-We do it daily because our thinker has already been twisted and re-shaped towards Gods way of thinking.
+If any of us as Christians hope to live out our these admonitions listed above, we must begin with offering ourselves freely and without re-call to God.
+We make such an offering deach day because these attitudes and actions are mirrors of the cross we are to take up daily.

 This is how an IMPOSSIBLE behavior becomes POSSIBLE.
 God is Resolute about changing the way His children think and act in this world!
 Resolution-ally thinking, I just cooperate with His resolution, and this is pleasing to Him.